Gary R. Purcell Scholarship Criteria

 This award honors the memory of professor Gary R. Purcell, the School’s founding director.
 This scholarship will go to a student who shows unusual promise as a leader in the field of information sciences, in research and innovation, intellectual activity, and creativity and management.
 It is an award for overall excellence, rather than excellence in any one particular area.
 “Leadership” is defined as the ability to make a significant change for the betterment of a group of people, a technology, or institution and to advance the intellectual discipline of the library and information sciences.

-The Purcell Scholarship is open to all applicants regardless of race, color, religion, sex, national origin, disability, age or veteran status with the following restrictions:
+The Purcell Scholarship is open to all applicants regardless of race, color, religion, sex, national origin, disability, age or veteran status with the restrictions below.
+Applications will be available beginning each January and the deadline is February 15.

 - The scholarship will be available to students who are currently enrolled or have been admitted to the Graduate School, University of Tennessee, Knoxville.